Stop Electrical Explosions Before They Start with Circuit Analysis

 A short circuit current can be very large.
 This can result in large, rapid releases of energy in the form of heat, intense magnetic fields, and even potentially as explosions known as an arc blast.
 The heat can damage or destroy wiring insulation and electrical components.
 An arc blast produces a shock wave that may carry vaporized or molten metal, and can be fatal to unprotected people who are close by.

-Symmetrical faults are relatively simple to analyze, however they account for very few actual faults.
-Asymmetrical faults are more difficult to analyze, but they are the more common type of fault.
+Although symmetrical faults are relatively simple to analyze, asymmetrical faults are more difficult to analyze, but they are the more common type of fault.
+Accurate short circuit analysis ensures both types are addressed, reducing arc blast and electrical explosion risks.

-What are Protective Devices for Short Circuit Analysis and Arc Blast?
+Protective Devices for Short Circuit Analysis and Arc Blast Prevention

 Protective devices are designed to detect a fault condition and shut off the electric current before there is significant arc blast damage.
 There are a number of different types of protective devices to ensure electric hazards don't surpass their arc flash boundary distance and keep workers safe the two most common are: